UPDATED: 3:45 p.m. ET, Oct. 20, 2022

-The plan to temporarily relocate a portion of jailed children in Louisiana to a notorious state prison that’s been described as “the worth of the worst” has been greeted with vehement opposition from child welfare advocates, but the governor is moving forward anyway.
+The plan to relocate a portion of jailed children in Louisiana to a notorious state prison that’s been described as “the worth of the worst” has begun despite vehement opposition from child welfare advocates.

-In addition to possibly having adverse effects on an effort to reform the minors behind bars, attorneys for children in the state’s criminal juvenile justice system say placing youth in a detention center with adults will violate the law.
+In addition to possibly having adverse effects on an effort to reform the minors behind bars, attorneys for children in the state’s criminal juvenile justice system have said that placing youth in a detention center with adults — in a facility originally intended for death row inmates — will violate the law.

-Nevertheless, Louisiana Gov. John Bel Edwards said this week he was committed to moving some — not all — of the inmates at a troubled juvenile jail to the Louisiana State Penitentiary nicknamed the “Alcatraz of the South” but more commonly known as “Angola,” the country that was the origin of many enslaved Africans brought to Louisiana.
+Nevertheless, Louisiana Gov. John Bel Edwards said in July he was committed to moving some — not all — of the inmates at a troubled juvenile jail to Angola, the country that was the origin of many enslaved Africans brought to Louisiana.
 Angola is also the largest maximum-security prison in the U.S.

-Edwards said his decision was based on the more than two dozen escapes from the Bridge City Center for Youth jail this year, including six inmates from just this past weekend alone, according to NOLA.com.
-One of the escapees, a 17-year-old, allegedly carjacked and shot someone while on the lam in the past week.
+At the time, Edwards said his decision was based on the more than two dozen escapes from the Bridge City Center for Youth jail this year, including six inmates from days earlier, according to NOLA.com.
+One of the escapees, a 17-year-old, allegedly carjacked and shot someone while on the lam.

-While all of the escapees have since been apprehended and rejailed, Edwards said they won’t be returning to and staying at the Bridge City facility for long and will instead be transferred to Angola next month.
+While all of the escapees have since been apprehended and rejailed, Edwards said they won’t be returning to and staying at the Bridge City facility for long and would instead be transferred to Angola.

 Edwards said there is evidence that Bridge City has displayed “numerous deficiencies and failures” and violated “the approved plan of action for the additional security.”
 He insisted that the children inmates would be moved from Bridge City to a “secure, independent housing unit” at Angola that used to operate as a reception center.